 Stop looking at the most popular yoga photos and get inspired by someone you resonate with.
 Check out @BuddhiBox which posts images of women of all body types.
 BuddhiBox make it part of their mission to be body positive and inclusive.
 Another favorite is @nourishednatasha, who has over 60k followers on Instagram.
 She is a plus size yoga instructor and nutrition coach who is always inspiring us to nourish ourselves and work toward doing a headstand.

 Another plus-sized fan favorite is @mynameisjessamyn.
+(Her book.
+Every Body Yoga was featured in the July 2020 BuddhiBox Yoga Subscription.)
 Once you see how capable these bigger bodies are of bending, you can start to believe in yourself.
 All it takes is practice, and sure these ladies have been invested in yoga for years.
 But, remember at one point they were also beginners.

 Sometimes it’s not just about getting inspired by someone else you don't know.
 You can also motivate yourself.
 For example, making plans to go to a yoga class with a friend, could be exactly what you need to feel confident and motivated to get started.